ankiano/resource-naming-guide/docs/source/index.rst

   | Limit the meaning of the classifying words and prime words.
   | For example: ``FIRST``, ``LAST``, ``NEXT``, ``BEGIN``, ``END``, ``MAX``, ``MIN``

-For complex attribute (field) names in a database table, the sequence might look like this:
+For complex attribute names in a database table, the sequence might look like this:

 .. figure:: /_static/attribute.png
    :width: 150%